publicdocs/uscode/assets/md/titles/usc16/us/usc/t16/ch58/schIV/ptIV/m__us_usc_t16_s3839aa–8.md

             (B) leverage Federal funds made available to carry out the program under this part with matching funds provided by State and local governments and private organizations to promote environmental enhancement and protection in conjunction with agricultural production;

-            (C) ensure efficient and effective transfer of innovative technologies and approaches demonstrated through projects that receive funding under this section, such as market systems for pollution reduction and practices for the storage of carbon in soil;
+            (C) ensure efficient and effective transfer of innovative technologies and approaches demonstrated through projects that receive funding under this section, such as market systems for pollution reduction and practices for the storage of carbon in soil; and

-            (D) provide environmental and resource conservation benefits through increased participation by producers of specialty crops;
+            (D) provide environmental and resource conservation benefits through increased participation by producers of specialty crops.

-            (E) facilitate on-farm conservation research and demonstration activities; and

-            (F) facilitate pilot testing of new technologies or innovative conservation practices.

     (b) __Air quality concerns from agricultural operations__